If you’ve ever walked the floor of a large call room, you’ll notice an air of controlled chaos.

 Nearly 60% of customers say that customer service is a critical factor that impacts their choice of a brand.

 Put simply, if someone puts in the effort to call a company in our world of instant gratification, they likely have a frustration or question that needs human-to-human contact.
-And a call center is often the fastest way to provide it.
+A call center is often the fastest way to provide it.

 The Dreaded “On Hold” Soundtrack